Team Semantics and Independence Notions in Quantum Physics: Empirical Teams Arising from Quantum Mechanics

-We can define a new atomic formula $\QR$ such that $X\models\QR$ if $X$ has a quantum realization.
+We can define a new atomic formula $\QR$ such that $X\models\QR$ if $X$ has a finite-dimensional tensor-product quantum realization.
+In other words, $X\models\QR$ if and only if $X\in\QT$.
 Then one can ask what kind of properties this atom has.
 More generally, we can define an operation $\QR$ by